-This thesis surveys the ways design practices can contribute to a postcapitalist transition.
-I study several contemporary product design projects that develop everyday tools, building systems and fabrication machinery that are emblematic of peer production, open-source and maker movements.
+This thesis surveys the ways in which design practices can contribute to a postcapitalist transition.
+I study several contemporary product design projects that develop everyday tools, building systems, and fabrication machinery.
+Together, they encapsulate peer production, open-sourcing, and the maker movement.

-I approach these trends as a coherent methodology of commoning, which manifests itself in three ways: shared creation (designing in common), shared governance (holding designs in common) and shared access (reproducing the means of production in common).
-I describe how this shared valorisation of labour, knowledge and artifacts radically alters the political economy of design practices.
+These trends constitute a coherent methodology of commoning, which manifests itself in three ways: shared creation (designing in common), shared governance (managing designs in common), and shared access (holding the means of production in common).
+I describe how this shared valorisation of labour, knowledge, and artefacts radically alters the political economy of design practices.

-[The manuscript will be fully published online in late 2020.]
+[The manuscript will be fully published online in 2021.]

 A. LATE CAPITALISM